 You are an amazing creation.
 You are walking, breathing potential.
 You are years of experience and wisdom packaged in the most amazing and intelligent information retrieval and delivery system.
-Yes, I know that sounds techy but that’s exactly the function of your brain, to store, retrieve and deliver information to your body, keeping you alive as well as to your mind, helping you make decisions.
+Yes, I know that sounds very technical but that’s exactly the function of your brain, to store, retrieve, and deliver information to your body, keeping you alive, as well as to your mind, helping you make decisions.

 If your computer had a virus, your first thought would be to get rid of it.
 Perhaps you would buy a computer virus defender program that would detect and erase the corrupted files and virus code.
 Then you might set up a firewall to keep newer viruses from getting in and perhaps upgrade your virus defender program to be on the lookout for malware because what good is a corrupted computer that freezes up all the time or presents annoying pop-ups asking you to download this and buy that or click here to claim a prize.

 Your brain and a computer are no different.
 Your brain, like a computer, is an information retrieval and delivery system and when it gets corrupted, you need to clean it.
 So why is it so difficult to clean ourselves up when we get corrupted?
 Well, for one, a computer doesn’t have feelings like humans do.
 A computer doesn’t get attached to an operating system, like Windows 95.
 When a program no longer works or can't keep up with the times, you upgrade.

 Alas, human beings have feelings and we get attached to how things are and have been.
 We get used to doing things in a certain way or having certain experiences.
 We can get habituated to even painful experiences because we don’t have any other experience to compare it to.
 Sometimes, we forget how our lives used to work or we never had an experience of how our lives were supposed to work.